gregorskii/gulp-load-runners/README.md

 You can see a working example of the project at this repos [example directory](https://github.com/gregorskii/gulp-load-runners/tree/master/example).

-### Aliases
+### Runners

-The aliases file allows one to easily define the runner tasks.
+The runners file allows one to easily define the runner tasks.
 The file is setup as YML arrays where the async/sync nature of `gulp-sequence` is preserved in the YML configuration.

 For instance in this example: